-Chalk is the main material burglars use as it is easily removed and not as noticeable as materials such as spray paint.
-As well as chalk, burglars mark houses with almost anything they can, it may be a small blob of paint or a piece of string tied around a lamppost!
+Chalk is the main material burglars use as it is easily removed and not as noticeable as materials such as spray paint markings outside the house.
+As well as burglar chalk signs, burglars mark houses with almost anything they can; it may be a small blob of paint or a piece of string tied around a lamppost!

 There was also a stint in 2018 mainly found in Dublin where burglars would place clear tape over the keyholes on the exterior access doors.
-If the tape is left intact the next day or following they would know the house is currently vacant!
+If the tape is left intact for the next couple of days they would know the house is currently vacant!

-Burglars who leave signs on houses or nearby have usually already scoped out the neighbourhood and indicated which house/s is the least risk to burgle.
-Planned burglaries in these cases more often than not will have had the house watched for a few days to discover who lives in the house and to understand the occupant’s daily schedule, whether they have up to date home security and whether there is anything of value inside the home.
-Find out further on in this blog how to prevent attracting burglars to your home!
+Burglars who place these signs on houses or in the neighbourhood have usually already scouted the area and determined which residences are potentially the best targets.
+In most cases, planned burglaries will have had the house watched for a few days to learn who lives there, their daily schedules, whether they have up-to-date home security system, and whether there is anything of value within the property.
+Learn more about how to avoid attracting robbers to your home in this guide!

-So you may have noticed a strange marking on the perimeter of your home or nearby?
-First of all take a photo of the suspected burglar sign, make a detailed note of its location, when you first noticed it and then wash it away as best as you can.
+So, you may have noticed strange chalk markings outside your house or nearby?
+First of all, take a photo of the suspected burglar sign, make a detailed note of its location, when you first noticed it and then wash it away as best as you can.

 Next, we recommend that you contact your local council to ensure the markings weren’t left by their employees doing work along the street.

 Following on, if not left there by the council contact the police using the non-emergency number, 101.
-They may advise you to keep an eye on and record suspicious activity in your neighbourhood, including strangers frequently walking up and down the road and looking or photographing yours or your neighbours homes!
-Talking to your neighbours about this can also indicate whether they have noticed anything strange and you can ask them to keep an eye out moving forward.
+They may advise you to keep an eye on and record suspicious activity in your neighbourhood, including strangers frequently walking up and down the road and looking or photographing yours or your neighbours’ homes!
+Take into consideration that burglar road markings are very common and therefore talking to your neighbours about this can also indicate whether they have noticed anything strange and you can ask them to keep an eye out moving forward.

 Finally, it is strongly recommended that you upgrade your home security to be on the safe side, continue on to see our suggestions.

-Here are a few quick tips that you can apply today to secure your home from burglars.
+Here are a few quick tips that you can apply today to avoid house robbery.

 - Close and lock your windows and doors when leaving your home always, no matter how long or how far you will be gone.